The Data Protection Act 1998 states that “Personal data means data which relates to a living individual who can be identified:

 - (b) from those data and other information which is in the possession of, or is likely to come into the possession of, the data controller.”.

 This notice is relevant to all current students, prospective and former students and customers who provide personal details when in contact with SERC.

 What Do We Collect And Why

 When you enrol on or apply for a course at SERC it is essential that we collect personal information from you to enable us to provide you with the service you have requested.
 Should you wish to engage with specific College departments e.g Student Funding, you may need to provide information in addition to what you supply on your enrolment/application form however they will not ask for information not necessary to the additional service you require.

-Our enrolment and application forms are designed for the purpose of collecting all relevant personal information necessary for us to process your request and for us to submit our mandatory information returns to the Department of Learning.
+Our enrolment and application forms are designed for the purpose of collecting all relevant personal information necessary for us to process your request and for us to submit our mandatory information returns to the Department for the Economy.

-The College is required by the Department for Employment and Learning to ask for the following information for statistical purposes: gender, marital status, ethnicity, sexual orientation, dependants, community background, political opinion, religious belief, employment sector, and whether you are employed.
+The College is required by the Department for the Economy to ask for the following information for statistical purposes: gender, marital status, ethnicity, sexual orientation, dependants, community background, political opinion, religious belief, employment sector, and whether you are employed.

 The College has a statutory obligation to safeguard all students, staff and visitors.
 Should you have a relevant criminal conviction to disclose, you will be required to disclose this to the Director of Learning and Customer Support who will contact you.
 Details on how to make this disclosure are available on our enrolment forms.